๐ Dynamic Business Logic Without Redeploys? Meet ASP .Net RulesEngine

 In the world of ever-changing business requirements, hardcoding business logic in your application is a recipe for technical debt.

-What if you could update business rules — like discount percentages, approval steps, or validations — without modifying code or redeploying your app?
+What if you could update business rules โ like discount percentages, approval steps, or validations โ without modifying code or redeploying your app?

 Enter: Rule Engines.

-🚀 What Is a Rule Engine?
+๐ What Is a Rule Engine?

 A Rule Engine is a software component that separates business rules from application logic.
-Instead of writing if-else
+Instead of writing if-else statements in C#, you define rules in a declarative format (like JSON), and the engine processes them dynamically.

 This approach is perfect for scenarios where: